What Happens When You Are at Fault for a Car Accident?

 If you believe another party may share some blame for the accident, it’s important to consult with a personal injury lawyer.
 This is particularly important if you are being blamed by the insurance company.
 Even though you may be partially to blame, you are still entitled to compensation if someone else also shares blame.

-An experienced Columbus personal injury attorney can help you gather evidence that proves you are not entirely at fault and pursue fair compensation for a portion of your damages.
-Contact Mani Ellis & Layne, PLLC today to schedule a free consultation to discuss your case and legal options.
+Mani Ellis & Layne Accident & Injury counts with two office locations, Columbus, OH, and Charleston, WV.
+An experienced Columbus car accident lawyer or our WV car accident lawyer can help you gather evidence proving you are not entirely at fault and pursue fair compensation for some of your damages.
+Contact us today to schedule a free consultation to discuss your case and legal options.

 20 E Broad St Suite 1000, Columbus, OH 43215